Frequently Asked Questions

 What is a dental bridge?

 A dental bridge is a dental prosthesis that replaces one or more missing teeth by attaching to adjacent natural teeth.
 This solution for missing teeth can last for several years if kept up with properly.
+At Aspire Advanced Dentistry, we make a digital impression before the appointment, then a dental specific software will be used to design a bridge and it will be 3D printed in our digital lab.
+This bridge will fill the gap while the final is being made.

 What are dental implants?

 Implants are another alternative for missing teeth, where the teeth or tooth is surgically screwed into the jawbone.
 This is a long-term solution, that has a stable foundation in the jaw to replace a missing tooth and restore ones smile.
+At Aspire Advanced Dentistry, we use the advanced technology form planning the surgery to delivery of the final restoration to make the result more predictable and reduced the risks.

-What are the different types of implants?
+What are the different types of implant?

 Are prosthodontic implants a permanent solution?